ansys/pyansys-quarto-cheatsheet/doc/source/user-guide.rst

 User guide
 ==========

-To render a cheat sheet as a PDF file, you run a command like this one:
+To render a cheat sheet to a PDF file locally, you run a command like this one:

 .. code-block:: bash

      quarto render examples/cheat_sheet.qmd --to cheat_sheet-pdf

-The preceding command renders the ``cheat_sheet.qmd`` file that is in the ``Examples`` directory to a PDF file in this same directory.
-For more information, see :ref:`cheat_sheet_example`.
+The preceding command saves the PDF file for the ``cheat_sheet.qmd`` file in the ``Examples`` directory to the ``doc/_build`` directory by default.
+If you want to change the output directory, you can modify the ``_quarto.yml`` file.
+For more information, see :ref:`quarto-yml`.

 Format options
 --------------